 In the film, Yoda’s wise advice served as an important encounter in Luke’s journey to saving the Empire.
 And regardless of the journey you’re pursuing, this seemingly minor distinction has huge ramifications.

 I have noticed that, like “try” versus “do”, there are other distinctions that, if we’re perceptive and teachable, can help us present the best version of ourselves.
 But often, due to our past experiences, limited belief systems, and lazy thinking, we sabotage our growth and limit our effectiveness.

-In a series of upcoming posts, I plan to unpack the power of perspective and share my top three dynamic distinctions to broaden your mindset, sharpen your thinking, and present a better version of you—stay tuned!
+In a series of upcoming posts, I plan to unpack the power of perspective and share my top five dynamic distinctions to broaden your mindset, sharpen your thinking, and present a better version of you—stay tuned!